Radio Philippines Network: First downfall and sequestration (1986–1989)

-The period saw a major decline for RPN as its resources became outdated and endured major mismanagement which led to the network either shutting down or selling its stations.
+The period saw a major decline for RPN as its resources became outdated and endured major mismanagement, which led to the network either shutting down or selling its stations.
 From being number 1 in the ratings, RPN's ratings slumped, due to the growth of GMA Radio-Television Arts and PTV, and more importantly as a result of ABS-CBN's meteoric rise to the number 1 spot in 1988.

 During the post-EDSA Revolution era, RPN launched the first Filipino-created animated series, Ang Panday.
 By 1989, some of RPN's programming such as John en Marsha and Superstar were cancelled, and TAPE Inc.'s daytime programs Eat Bulaga!, Agila and Coney Reyes on Camera (a co-production with Coney Reyes' CAN Television) moved under a co-production agreement to ABS-CBN, as they saw the resurgent network as a vital element in the sustaining of the three shows' success.
 By then, the once-dominant RPN had fallen to 4th place, trailing far behind ABS-CBN and GMA and locked in a losing battle with PTV for 3rd place.

 New Vision 9 (1989–1994)

-In 1989, RPN was renamed as New Vision 9 to recoup lost audience share in the ratings game of Philippine television networks.
-At the same year, New Vision 9 transmitter's effective radiated power was increased to 1 million watts, ensuing clearer and better signal reception in the Greater Luzon Area.
+On October 8, 1989, RPN was renamed as New Vision 9 to recoup lost audience share in the ratings game of Philippine television networks.
+In the same year, New Vision 9 transmitter's effective radiated power was increased to 1 million watts, resulting in clearer and better signal reception in the Greater Luzon Area.
 The rebrand took place after RPN and Syndicated Media Access Corporation (SMAC) took over the network's management and marketing.
 The rebranding, although it proved futile in the turnaround of RPN's ratings, did make history for the network as it pioneered 24-hour television broadcasting in the Philippines.
-During the latter part of the New Vision 9 era, its ratings further suffered at last place in primetime (behind ABS-CBN, GMA, ABC, IBC, and PTV).
-Worse yet, RPN's nationwide reach suffered as well as its TV network – In 1989 it composed 24 TV stations nationwide (8 originating stations and 16 Relay stations).
+During the latter part of the New Vision 9 era, its ratings further suffered, ranking last in primetime (behind ABS-CBN, GMA, ABC, IBC, and PTV).
+Worse yet, RPN's nationwide reach suffered as well as its TV network.
+In 1989, it consisted of 24 TV stations nationwide (8 originating stations and 16 relay stations).

-By then, RPN not only had to deal with the continued dominance of ABS-CBN and GMA, but also the return of another station shut down during martial law, ABC, and the onset of cable and UHF channels which started to eat up the audience shares of the least-watched networks.
+By then, RPN not only had to deal with the continued dominance of ABS-CBN and GMA, but also the return of another station shut down during martial law, ABC, and the onset of cable and UHF channels, which started to eat up the audience shares of the least-watched networks.